-The loan will finance in part the construction of a new, unified university campus in Kalmar, Sweden.
-The main tenant is Linnaeus University.
+The loan will partly finance the second phase of the construction of a new, unified university campus in Kalmar, Sweden.

-Linnaeus University is a Swedish state university with six faculties that was established by the merger of Växjö University and Kalmar University in 2010.
-The University has approximately 34,000 students and 2,000 employees.
+Linnaeus University is a Swedish state university with six faculties, and was established by the merger of Växjö University and Kalmar University in 2010.
+The University has more than 30,000 students and 2,000 employees.

-Intea Fastigheter AB is a Swedish real estate company with a strategy of long-term active ownership of social property and infrastructure.
-The company’s portfolio consists of 16 properties across Sweden.
-Tenants include government agencies, government institutions and other public institutions.
-Intea Fastigheter AB has its headquarters in Stockholm and local offices in Linköping, Östersund and Vänersborg.
+Established in 2015, Intea Fastigheter AB (publ) is a Swedish real estate company and has a portfolio of 29 properties across Sweden.
+Tenants include government agencies, government institutions, and other public institutions.
+The company has its headquarters in Stockholm and local offices in Linköping, Halmstad, Östersund, Vänersborg and Kalmar.

 The main contractor Skanska intends to certify the university campus in accordance with the Gold standard under the LEED green building rating system.
-The building is designed to be energy-efficient, and seawater is used for cooling purposes.
-Photovoltaic cells will be installed on the roof for renewable energy generation.
-Green areas are planned in connection with the building’s storm water control.
+The two buildings constructed in the second phase have an energy-efficient design.
+Green areas are planned in connection with the buildings’ storm water control.

 No significant sustainability issues concerning the construction have been identified.
 An environmental impact assessment was performed in 2013.
 As a target set by Intea Fastigheter, all new buildings in the portfolio should have green buildings certification to address sustainability issues.